-The public health department(s) has stated they do not wish to receive a report of an updated list of the addresses of units receiving assistance under the HCV program, on a quarterly basis.
-Therefore, the PHA is not providing such a report.
+The Oregon Health Authority has stated they do wish to receive a report of an updated list of the addresses of units receiving assistance under the HCV program, on a quarterly basis.
+Therefore, the PHA is providing such a report.